-Part 1b Cohort B - Window of opportunity with clinical endpoints
+Part B Combination - Cohort 2 - Window of opportunity with clinical endpoints followed by combination with apalutamide

-The primary objective of Cohort B is to assess the anti-tumor activity (as measured by changes of PSA over time) of EPI-7386 administered at 600 mg BID for a limited window of time (up to 12 weeks before patients start standard of care therapy) in nmCRPC patients whose disease is unperturbed by previous second-generation antiandrogen therapies or chemotherapy.
+The primary objective of Cohort 2 is to assess the anti-tumor activity (as measured by changes of PSA over time) of EPI-7386 administered at 600 mg BID for a limited window of time (up to 12 weeks before patients start standard of care therapy) in nmCRPC patients whose disease is unperturbed by previous second-generation antiandrogen therapies or chemotherapy.
+Following the dosage of EPI-7386 as a single agent after the 12 week window, the Company will evaluate the combination of EPI-7386 with apalutamide.
+Apalutamide will be provided by Janssen under the same clinical trial support agreement.